Yusef7222/SparkasseBot/README.md

-# SparkasseBot
+# Sparkasse Bot
-Banking System

-made by diego and afterchange
+A simulation of Sparkasse's George app, made in Python (ver.
+3.11)